Birthright Unplugged

-Birthright Unplugged is an educational organization, designed as a response to the Birthright Israel trips.
+Birthright Unplugged is a nonprofit organization founded as a response to the Birthright Israel trips.
 The name "Birthright Unplugged" is a spin on the "Birthright Israel" program.

 History and organization

 According to Birthright Unplugged, it was founded in 2003 by Dunya Alwan and Hannah Mermelstein.
-Alwan serves as the organization's current director.
+Alwan, an Iraqi-American of Muslim and Jewish descent, serves as the organization's current director.

 In 2005, Birthright Israel filed a "cease and desist" complaint against Birthright Unplugged for trademark infringement, alleging "unfair competition".

-Activities

-The Unplugged trip sought to expose mostly North American people to the Palestinian side of the Israeli–Palestinian conflict through travel and conversations with a range of Palestinian activists.
-In six days, they visited Palestinian cities, villages, and refugee camps in the West Bank and spend time with Palestinian refugees living inside Israel.

-The organization ran a second program, Birthright Re-Plugged, which took Palestinian children living in Palestine refugee camps on field trips in Israel to see the villages left by their families in the 1948 Palestinian exodus.
-In two days, they visit Jerusalem, the Mediterranean Sea, and the children's ancestral villages.